-This raised doubts in our minds, why are they willing to hire product testers who have 'no work experience testing products', and are willing to pay you a lot of money for the same.
+It raised doubts in our minds.
+Why are they willing to hire product testers with no work experience testing products?
+And are willing to pay you a lot of money for the same?

-To get started, you need to click on the start button, which brings up a questionnaire sporting 5 questions.
+You need to click on the start button, which brings up a questionnaire sporting five questions to get started.
 American Consumer Panels make things look so easy, which is a red flag in our book.

-So far it’s all hype, and there isn’t anything about the company worth mentioning.
-Often, products which are all about hype have one goal – to rob you off your money!
+So far, it’s all hype, and there isn’t anything about online Consumer Panels America worth mentioning.
+Often, products that are all about hype have one goal – to rob you of your money!

 American Consumer Panels claims to connect people like us with companies within the USA and pay you for your feedback.

-Every step in the application from the first till the last made the process look legitimate.
+According to some American Consumer Panels Reviews, every step in the application, from the first to the last, made the process look legitimate.
 YES, we are not kidding!
-We, however realized there's a catch since the information is TOO good to be true and it’s right there in the last step.
+We, however, realized there was a catch since the information is TOO good to be accurate, and it’s right there in the last step.

-After you finish the application, you're then asked to join two random survey companies named iSay Ipsos & VIP Voice Consumer. instead of giving you a job, they suggest you go join these two companies first.
+After completing the application, you will be asked to join two random survey companies – iSay Ipsos & VIP Voice Consumer.
+Instead of giving you a job, they suggest you join these two companies first.
 That screams scam, doesn’t it?!

 This website is only interested in making money off you by promising something which is total BS.
-Every time someone visits the survey sites through their affiliate link and join them, these guys earn a commission.
+Every time someone visits the survey sites through their affiliate link and joins them – they earn a commission.

-That's a shady affiliate marketing tactic which some people use to get sales!
+A shady affiliate marketing tactic that some people use to get sales!
 They’re only doing affiliate promos for survey-style websites and make money when people join through their links.